i-Asset/distribution-network/demo_applications/Analytics/README.md

 Grafana is started with InfluxDB and is reachable on [localhost:30001](http://localhost:30001).

 For this instance a demo dashboard should be provided that is configured in `InfluxDB_Grafana/grafana_src`.
+The Dashboard may stored in a folder that is not shown in home.
+Just click on search and find in the `Provisioning`-folder the provided dashboard.

 To create an new `InfluxDB` data source, click on `Configuration -> Data Sources -> Add data source`.